-Option Impacts FSR recommendation Option ATo take on enforcement for a wider north Essex group (presently the preferred solution) under a new Service Level Agreement with ECC.
-There is an assumption that off-street car parks operations and management with the enforcement function is retained and the signs, lines and traffic orderCosts of the enforcement operation are spread across a larger number of councils.The Council Service Level Agreement with ECC.
-There is an assumption that off-street car parks operations and management with the enforcement function is retained and the signs, lines and traffic orderCosts of the enforcement operation are spread across a larger number of councils.The Council Sector enforcement function is retained and the signs, lines and traffic orderThe Council retains control of enforcement staff working with Colchester.The Council does expose itself to risks around finances and performance which will need to be mitigated by a clear and comprehensive service level agreement.
-This will need to cover start-up costs and income protection over future years.Changes in the value of Penalty Charge Notices (PCN) are beyond the control of the Council.
+Option Impacts FSR recommendation Option A To take on enforcement for a wider north Essex group (presently the preferred solution) under a new Service Level Agreement with ECC.
+There is an assumption that off-street car parks operations and management with the enforcement function is retained and the signs, lines and traffic order Costs of the enforcement operation are spread across a larger number of councils.
+Economies of scale can be achieved similar to the experience with the existing Parking Partnership.
+The Council retains control of enforcement staff working with Colchester.
+The Council is able to demonstrate its ability and capacity to run shared services The Council does expose itself to risks around finances and performance which will need to be mitigated by a clear and comprehensive service level agreement.
+This will need to cover start-up costs and income protection over future years.
+Changes in the value of Penalty Charge Notices (PCN) are beyond the control of the Council.
 Parking would remain a separate service within the Group structure and provide the Civil Parking Enforcement service under an agency agreement for the north of Essex.
 The details of this agreement would have to be negotiated with ECC to ensure that the Council had all the safeguards in place, particularly in relation to financial deficits.
 Enforcement services within Colchester would be co- ordinated through the Zoned teams to ensure the most effective and efficient use of resources.
 The Council could consider operating car parking operations for other Councils under agreement.